enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/system_wide_envs.md

-These variable are set and configured in ~/.bashrc or ~/.bash_profile files according to the requirement.
+These variable are set and configured in /root/.bashrc or /root/.bash_profile files according to the requirement.
 These variables can be accessed by a particular user and persist through power offs.

 You can visualize the content of bashrc using vim

-`vim /.bashrc`
+`vim /root/.bashrc`

 you can quit without saving typing :q and ENTER

 ##### Exercise
 ________

-1. Visualize the content of bash_profile
+1. Visualize the content of bashrc
 2. Find the value associated to userwide ENV HISTSIZE
-3. Close bash_profile and exit without save
+3. Close bashrc and exit without save
 4. Print HISTSIZE
 5. Switch to user U2
 6. Print HISTSIZE